American System-Built Homes: Chicago Landmark homes

 On July 13, 1994, the Mayor and City Council of Chicago designated two System-Built Homes as Chicago Landmarks.
 Built in 1917, they are located at 10410 (the Guy C. Smith House) and 10541 S. Hoyne Avenue (the H. Howard Hyde House).
 The first, at 10410 Hoyne, was intended to be the first of a subdivision of the homes and was built and sold speculatively.
-Both the Smith and Hyde Houses are two story, single-family units.
+Both the Smith and Hyde Houses are two-story, single-family units.

+Rumored, but ruled-out

+It had been speculated that a home in Lake Bluff, Illinois called the Vanderkloot-McElwain House was an ASBH Model C3.
+In 2023, John Waters of the Frank Lloyd Wright Building Conservancy inspected the property in 2023 and found that the home does not match any known Wright design and contains features, like conventional lath (as opposed to Byrkit lath) and a "rambling" floor-plan, to indicate that it is not an ASBH.
+At the time, the home was in disrepair and feared to be failing, so the work to prove or disprove its pedigree was timely.